OpenACC/openacc-best-practices-guide/03-Analyze.markdown

 profiling is needed, the application will be run on an Nvidia GPU and the Nvidia Visual Profiler will be used.

-***NOTE: May choose to fall back to PGI_ACC_TIME or nvprof occaisionally, since the text would be easy to understand.
-PGPROF also has GPU profiling, but I haven't used it yet so I don't know whether it's as useful as NVVP.***

 Baseline Profiling
 ------------------
 Before parallelizing an application with OpenACC the programmer must first